techx/quill/README.md

 - Node.js: https://nodejs.org/en/download/
 - MongoDB: https://docs.mongodb.com/manual/administration/install-community/

+Additonally, there is an `.nvmrc` file in the root of the project.
+You can use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) to make sure you are using the right version of node for this and other projects!
+This also ensures that any cloud deployments of the project use the same version of Node.

 ### Deploying locally
 Getting a local instance of Quill up and running takes less than 5 minutes!
 Start by setting up the database.
 Ideally, you should run MongoDB as a daemon with a secure configuration (with most linux distributions, you should be able to install it with your package manager, and it'll be set up as a daemon).
 Although not recommended for production, when running locally for development, you could do it like this